vijaysrini-1982/Bootcamp26nov2024/New.md

  Wesco is funded through it is sales and services of electrical, industrial, communications, maintenance, repair, and operating (MRO), original equipment manufacturer (OEM) products, construction materials, and shipping.
 Its total revenue was approximately $22 billion.
 Wesco digital transformation in  AI is funded through  $500 million

  ## Business Activities

- * What specific problem is the company or project trying to solve?

-     Wesco  addressed the quality and maintence using predictive analysis of AI
+     Wesco  addressed the quality and maintence using predictive analysis of AI .

- * Who is the company's intended customer?
-Is there any information about the market size of this set of customers?

      Wesco  got more than 150,000 active customers worldwide.Its  customers include commercial and industrial businesses, contractors, government agencies, institutions, telecommunications providers, and utilities.

- * What solution does this company offer that their competitors do not or cannot offer?

-     With nearly 1.5 million products, end-to-end supply chain services, and leading digital capabilities, WESCO provides innovative solutions to meet customer needs across commercial and industrial businesses, contractors, government a agencies, institutions, telecommunications providers, and utilities
+     With nearly 1.5 million products, end-to-end supply chain services, and leading digital capabilities, WESCO provides innovative solutions to meet customer needs across commercial and industrial businesses, contractors, government a agencies, institutions, telecommunications providers, and utilities.Currently they are  going with multi cloud approach with majorly from Azure  and AWS  .
+Technologies and services they use from this cloud services are following             Azure AI,Databricks,Devops,ADF, Informatica  different data bases  on perm like Teradata,oracle, SQL server and Cloud  Databases like Deltalake,Snowflake,ADLS .

-  * Which technologies are they currently using, and how are they implementing them?

-      Currently they are  going with multi cloud approach with majorly from Azure  and AWS  .
-Azure AI,Databricks,Devops,ADF, Informatica  different data bases  on perm like Teradata,oracle, SQL server and Cloud  Databases like
-       Deltalake,Snowflake,ADLS .

   ## Landscape

-  * What field is the company in?

-     provides electrical, industrial, communications, maintenance, repair, and operating (MRO), original equipment manufacturer (OEM) products, construction materials, and shipping
+     Wesco provides electrical, industrial, communications, maintenance, repair, and operating (MRO), original equipment manufacturer (OEM) products, construction materials, and shipping
   * What have been the major trends and innovations of this field over the last 5 to 10 years?

   * What are the other major companies in this field?